Clean off that nasty phone safely and efficiently with these great cleaners

 PhoneSoap Wireless

 Of all the UV sanitizing devices we've seen, this specialized gadget from PhoneSoap is the most convenient.
 It zaps away bacteria and virus germs, charges your device, and functions wirelessly!
-Any object you put inside this magic box will come out squeaky clean—keys, headphones, your favorite fidget spinner—you name it.
-The best part is that any device that supports Qi wireless charging will be charged simultaneously while it is cleaned.
+We previously reviewed the PhoneSoap 3 and loved it for its quick charging capabilities and speedy cleaning techniques.
+However, with the PhoneSoap 3 you had to charge your phone via USB-C. With the PhoneSoap Wireless, any device that supports Qi wireless charging will be charged simultaneously while it is cleaned.
+Plus, you can clean any other object that fits inside this magic box like keys, headphones, your favorite fidget spinner — you name it.
 The sanitizing process takes about 10 minutes.

 The only real downside is that while the PhoneSoap supports wireless charging, it is not truly a wireless device because it must be plugged in to work.
 This is not a dealbreaker, but something to keep in mind in case you thought it was truly wireless.
 Overall, this is one of the best ultraviolet phone cleaners.